 What happens if phase and neutral are reversed?

 Connecting the phase and neutral reverses the outlet polarity and thereby creates a hazard.
 Because it causes electricity to flow out of the outlet even though the switch is off.
 As a result, any appliance connected to such an outlet could shock an unsuspecting user.

 What happens if the neutral and ground touch?

-Ideally, all three phases of power supply should be balanced, but that is not the case on most occasions.
+Ideally, all three phases of the power supply should be balanced, but that is not the case on most occasions.
 Thus, the need for a neutral line to return unbalanced load current to the distribution transformer.
 Typically, this current is minimal, but in abnormal scenarios there could be high level of imbalance, leading to significant current.
 On the other hand, the ground line offers the least resistance amongst others and removes fault currents from the circuit.

 So, if the neutral and the earth touch, current will follow the path of least resistance, which is the earth.
 As a result, the earth takes more current than intended and no longer protect users from electric shock.
 This particularly holds true if the phase imbalance is high.
 This is something that color codes aim to eliminate in three phase systems where multiple wires make the system prone to wrong connection.

 The number of wires on a three-phase system depends on the type of configuration in use.
 Moreover, there are two basic types of three phase configurations: wye and delta.